-Though often treated as a separate emotion, surprise has sometimes been questioned for its independence (Ekman et al., 1987).
+Although often treated as a separate emotion, surprise has sometimes been questioned for its independence (Ekman et al., 1987).
 Indeed, surprise shares similarities with both fear and joy.
 Facially, it is similar to fear as both involve wide eyes and open mouth (Chamberland et al., 2017; Kim et al., 2004; Zhao et al., 2017).
-It is also similar to fears vocally as both involve high pitch and wide pitch range (Belin et al., 2008; Liu et al., 2021; Murray & Arnott, 1993; Xu, Kelly & Smillie, 2013).
-Interestingly, in perception both visually (Boucher & Carlson, 1980; Ekman, 1973) and auditorily (Van Bezooijen, Otto & Heenan, 1983), fear is confusable with surprise but not vice versa.
-This then seems to be related to the fact that surprise can be either positive or negative (Vrticka, 2014), and it is the negative surprise that is similar to fear (Neta et al., 2017), while positive surprise is actually similar to joy (Van Bezooijen, Otto & Heenan, 1983).
+It is also similar to fears vocally as both involve high pitch and wide pitch range (Belin et al., 2008; Liu et al., 2021; Murray & Arnott, 1993; Xu, Kelly, et al., 2013).
+Interestingly, in perception, both visually (Boucher & Carlson, 1980; Ekman, 1973) and auditorily (Van Bezooijen et al., 1983), fear is confusable with surprise but not vice versa.
+This then seems to be related to the fact that surprise can be either positive or negative (Vrticka et al., 2014), and it is the negative surprise that is similar to fear (Neta et al., 2017), while positive surprise is actually similar to joy (Van Bezooijen et al., 1983).
 Note that if the features shared with joy and fear are removed from the surprise facial expression, only a startle reaction (Susskind et al., 2008) is left, which is brief and likely mainly shown only in the facial expression.
 The subsequent vocalization, if any, is to express the resulting fear or joy, which may leave no need for surprise to have its own unique phonetic cues.

-For disgust, its facial expression shows features that are claimed to be the exact opposite of fear (Susskind et al., 2008), with the eyes, mouth and even nostrils all narrowed, so as to reduce the amount of sensory exposure upon detecting something unpleasant.
+For disgust, its facial expression shows features that are claimed to be the exact opposite of fear (Susskind et al., 2008), with the eyes, mouth, and even nostrils all narrowed, so as to reduce the amount of sensory exposure upon detecting something unpleasant.
 Like surprise, however, these facial features cannot lead to clear predictions of vocal features, suggesting that the facial and vocal expressions of disgust may serve different purposes.
-The former may be mainly for self-protection, while the latter mainly for warning others.
+The former may be mainly for self-protection, while the latter may be mainly for warning others.
 The warning function likely involves the association dimension in the BID theory.
-That is, disgust may imitate properties of vomiting.
-To produce a vomit-like sound, the pharyngeal cavity would be tightened, which would raise the first formant (Stevens, 1998) and generating devoicing due to reduced transglottal pressure.
+That is, disgust may mimic the properties of vomiting.
+To produce a vomit-like sound, the pharyngeal cavity would be tightened, which would raise the first formant (Stevens, 1998) and generate devoicing due to reduced transglottal pressure.
 Initial support for this association hypothesis can be seen in the finding of negative intensification (Niebuhr, 2010), which involves devoicing of both consonants and vowels in words that refer to the unpleasant things in an utterance.

-5.5 Separation of Emotional Feelings and Emotional Expressions
+5.5 Separation of Emotional Feelings and Emotional Expressions person experiences.

-An important implication of the BID theory is that, because emotional expressions are proactive and communicational rather than passive and reactional, they may not be fully aligned with consciously felt emotions.
-For example, happiness as a felt emotion is mainly about the pleasure a person experiences.
 But happy expressions such as smiling are not well correlated with the level of felt pleasure.
-For instance, Olympic gold medallists are found to smile frequently only when interacting with other people, although their feeling of happiness was judged to be intense throughout a medal awarding ceremony (Fernandez-Dols & Ruiz-Belda 1995).
-Also, customers in a supermarket are more likely to smile when being apologetic because they have mistakenly asked for assistance from someone who does not work there than when they express thanks to a person who has actually provided the requested assistance (Kraut & Johnston 1979).
-Likewise, bowlers are more likely to smile when facing fellow playmates than when they have just scored a spare or a strike (Kraut & Johnston 1979).
+For instance, Olympic gold medalists are found to smile frequently only when interacting with other people, although their feeling of happiness was judged to be intense throughout a medal-awarding ceremony (Fernandez-Dols & Ruiz-Belda, 1995).
+Also, customers in a supermarket are more likely to smile when being apologetic because they have mistakenly asked for assistance from someone who does not work there than when they express thanks to a person who has actually provided the requested assistance (Kraut & Johnston, 1979).
+Likewise, bowlers are more likely to smile when facing fellow playmates than when they have just scored a spare or a strike (Kraut & Johnston, 1979).